Measure for Measure | Theatre Review

 There is a particular scene between Angelo and Isabelle when one or the other ‘in gross terms’ suggests that they have sex for the release of Claudio.

 When Angelo suggests this to Isabelle, he approaches her and she weeps as though she is about to be raped.
 It’s horrifying and the scene turned my stomach.
-When Isabelle does the same to Angelo – who in modern times is not a nun but a recovering drug addict – the tension and the fear of Angelo is sickening.
-He doesn’t weep like Isabelle, but freezes, shakes and plucks an elastic band around his wrist.
+When Isabelle does the same to Angelo – who in modern times is not a nun but a recovering drug addict – the tension and the fear of Angelo are sickening.
+He doesn’t weep like Isabelle, but freezes, shake and plucks an elastic band around his wrist.

-The reason these two scenes were the most powerful in the whole production is that of the different reactions you see, and the reactions you expect.
+The reason these two scenes were the most powerful in the whole production is because of the different reactions you see, and the reactions you expect.
 You expect Isabelle to weep and be afraid, and she is.
 But with Angelo, I naturally expected him to fight back and become physical rather than shrink into himself.
 Not because of the play (I forgot I was watching a play at this point) but because I’ve never seen a man so afraid of a woman.